-Julien Rossignol's lab is part of the Field Neurosciences Institute Laboratory for Restorative Neurology that he co-directs with Dr. Gary L. Dunbar.
+Julien Rossignol's lab is part of the Field Neurosciences Institute Laboratory for Restorative Neurology that he co-directs with Gary L. Dunbar, Ph.D.

-The Field Neurosciences Institute (FNI) Laboratory for Restorative Neurology is part of the Brain Research and Integrative Neuroscience (BRAIN) Center, located on the second floor of the research wing in the Health Professions building.
-The research mission of the FNI Laboratory is to better understand the mechanisms involved in recovery of function following damage to the central nervous system and to devise strategies to promote these mechanisms in clinically relevant ways.
-Current research focuses on dendrimer nanomolecule-based delivery of genes and drug delivery devising potential treatments for neurodegenerative diseases, particularly Huntington’s disease (HD), Parkinson’s disease (PD), and Alzheimer’s disease (AD), stroke, and brain tumor such as glioblastoma multiforme (GB).
+The Field Neurosciences Institute (FNI) Laboratory for Restorative Neurology is part of the Brain Research and Integrative Neuroscience (BRAIN) Center, located on the second floor of the research wing in the Herbert H. and Grace A. Dow College of Health Professions building.
+The research mission of the FNI Laboratory is to better understand the mechanisms involved in the recovery of function following damage to the central nervous system and to devise strategies to promote these mechanisms in clinically relevant ways.
+Current research focuses on dendrimer nanomolecule-based delivery of genes and drug delivery devising potential treatments for neurodegenerative diseases, particularly Huntington’s disease (HD), Parkinson’s disease (PD), and Alzheimer’s disease (AD), stroke, and brain tumors such as glioblastoma multiforme (GB).

 PAMAM dendrimer nanomolecules

-We use an in house PAMAM dendrimer nanomolecules with mixed-surface synthesized by our collaborators, Dr. Ajit Sharma and Dr. Douglas Swanson from the Department of Chemistry and Biochemistry.
+We use an in-house PAMAM dendrimer nanomolecules with mixed-surface synthesized by our collaborators, Ajit Sharma, Ph.D., and Douglas Swanson, Ph.D., from the Department of Chemistry and Biochemistry.
 These dendrimers are non-toxic to cells in vitro and in vivo and have the ability to carry large amounts of cargo (drugs and genes/biomolecules).
 The surface modification that we have done to the conventional amine surface dendrimers enables our dendrimers to be less toxic and yet be uptaken by the cells.
 We have also shown that these modified dendrimer nanomolecules can cross the blood-brain barrier following their systemic injections into the arteries and veins in mice.

 Delivery of large plasmids/genes using dendrimer nanomolecules

 Current research strategy utilizes viral vectors for the transfection of genes.
 However, these vectors do not have the ability to carry large plasmids that are in the range of 10-100kb.
-We use our dendrimer nanomolecules to carry large therapeutic plasmids and deliver to the cells and brain in vitro and in vivo, respectively.
-This strategy overcomes the issues associated with viral vectors including the safety aspect since these dendrimers are proved to be safe and nontoxic.
+We use our dendrimer nanomolecules to carry large therapeutic plasmids and deliver them to the cells and brain in vitro and in vivo, respectively.
+This strategy overcomes the issues associated with viral vectors including the safety aspect since these dendrimers are proven to be safe and non-toxic.

 Dendrimer based gene delivery for ischemic stroke